hoobs-org/HOOBS/docs/CLI.md

 ## Extention
 This manages HOOBS extentions (features).
 It can be used to enable system level dependencies, like FFMPEG, and the official GUI.

 > Extentions are not the same as plugins.
-A plugin runs on a bridge, where an extention runs on the system, or modifies the API.
+A plugin runs on a bridge, where an extention runs on the system, or modifies the hub.

 #### Add
 *alias **install***